microprediction/timemachines/timemachines/stochastictests/README.md

-Time intensive offline testing to try to catch edge cases  .
+### Time intensive offline testing
+It is inside the package to facilitate federated testing